ℹ️

 Why this Post?

-This post was added to guide much later after the original publication, because as of this writing, Vulnhub is more or less out of commission.
+This post was added to this guide much later after the original publication, because as of this writing, Vulnhub is more or less out of commission.
 Since OffSec acquired Vulnhub, they have been steering people over to their OffSec Proving Grounds platform, but you still have access to past-published Vulnhub VMs.

 Using HackMyVM Responsibly